spkelly/React_boilerplate/README.md

 ## React Boiler plate

-this repo contains boilerplate files used in making a simple react project
+This repo contains boilerplate files used in making a simple react project.